microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/python.md

 ### yapf

 [yapf](https://github.com/google/yapf) Yet Another Python Formatter is a python formatter from Google based on ideas from gofmt.
-This is also more configurable and a good option for automatic code formatting.
+This is also more configurable, and a good option for automatic code formatting.

 ```bash
 pip install yapf